top of page

 collaboration: Hedda Kage

-camera: JA Higareda, Xochitl Arellano, Fernando Restrepo, Lucas da Silva, Carlos Puccio, Simone Zimmermann
+camera: JA Higareda, Xochitl Arellano, Fernando Restrepo, Lucas da Silva, Carlos Puccio, Simone Zimmermannediting,

 graphic design and visual effects: Carlos Jacinto, Cuitlahuac Oropeza